mocktomata/mocktomata/packages/core/PLUGIN.md

 # Creating Komondor Plugins

-Komondor plugins add support to packages, classes, or specific construct that is not supported by the build in mechanism.
+Komondor plugins add support to packages, classes, or specific construct that is not supported by the build-in mechanism.

 To create a plugin, you need to export a `activate()` function as follow: